• Skip to primary navigation

 The first thing I did was experiment a ton and find the spot with the best lighting in our house.
 In our last house, this happened to be one particular wall in my office (which is part of the reason it became my office!) at desk height.
 This room only has one window, which is to the left of the desk, and for some reason the sun always seems to be shining perfectly (without being too harsh) on that spot, making it perfect for shooting photos of small projects or printables.

 Sometimes I’m trying to shoot a whole room, and I obviously can’t move the entire room to the perfect lighting spot in our house!
 I do have a little trick that helps me improve the lighting in any room, though: I have lightweight white curtains or Roman shades in many of the rooms in our house.
 This is partly just because I love how they look, but they also serve a functional purpose.
-If I am photographing a room and the light is too harsh, I can pull the curtains closed or put the Roman shades down; they will still let a lot of light in, but they’ll diffuse it enough that I’m not getting a harsh effect or yellow glow to my photos.
-If you don’t have white curtains or shades, I’ve also hung white bedsheets over the window to achieve the same effect.

 The final thing I do to get enough natural light for my interior photos is to…